kslong/kred/README.md

 this to a different configuration file.
 Note though, that at present each field is separate.

+Normally, the files used to construct a tile image are only the datasets that were obtained during the exposure sequence for a given field.
+However there is a switch (-use\_all\_data) that examines all of the CCD images in the DECam\_Prep directory to see if they cover a portion of the tile area, and if so to use them.

+One can use this approach to create images of regions not defined by the original exposures sequences, e.g of a particular region on the sky.

 * SwarpSetup.py - This creates directories inputs (the.run and .default files)
 for running swarp to create the tile images on the tile images.
 It assumes we